SIXTEEN

 "Jimmo, walk me to the car.”

-The two-months old Cadillac still smelled new.
+Louie sat inside the the two-months old.
 Louie settled into the custom leather seat and twisted the key in the ignition.
-The car's V-8 engine purred to life and he tuned the radio to K-Rock.
-It was playing Aerosmith's DREAM ON.
+The car's V-8 engine purred to life and he tuned the radio to K-Rock Aerosmith's DREAM ON.
 Louie pulled out of the parking lot.
-At the red light before the entrance to the Freeway, Louie contemplated driving over to Hollywood, then decided Che could stand a night in restraints.
+At the red light before the Freeway entrance Louie contemplated driving over to Hollywood.
+Che in restraints.
+If you were going to teach a lesson, more was always better than less.
+The fantasy faded with the sweep of the windshield wipers.

-His arrival should have triggered on the carport's outer lamp.
+His arrival should have triggered on the outer lamp.
 The storm must have damaged the bulb.
 He started toward the house, then stopped before the door.
 Someone was lurking in the bushes.
 His right hand dipped inside his jacket for the 9mm.

 "Turn around.”